doino-gretchenliev/menu_sort/README.md

 You can try different sorting modes to see what works for you.
 Every time the app is executed it'll sort all titles based on the selected sorting mode.

+### Counting items

+Wii U system has limitation of 300 items, including items located in folders.
+The count option returns the current items count.

 ### Don't move list

 You can override the default [dontmove.txt](dontmove.txt) with your custom list.